sopasoun/product_management_excercise/README.md

 6. Break out the agenda for the next few kick-off meetings so everyone will complete their action items (if any) prior to those meetings for the week.
 7. Summarize, review action items (who is clearly doing what), and kick-off the project.

+SPRINT CEREMONIES

+All subsequent sprint cermeonies will cover:

+1. The progress of each Story and any blockers or issues that the team needs to be aware of.
+  b.
+What can we do to improve for subsequent Sprints going forward?
+2. The items completed and items to do.
+Additional tasks identified will need to be created, if any, and PM will need to run this against the entire project's scope and timeline.
+3. What the team has done well and identify areas of risks and challenges.
+4. Re-confirm resource (e.g. is anyone going to be out that just came up that we're not aware of last sprint, etc.)?

 NOTE:

 Since this is a fairly large project, we'll focus on the Homepage for Sprint 0 and framework work required for subsequent sprints and pages.
 I'll simplify things for time constraint purposes.
 Assume this is how we've broken down the work in the kickoff and this is part of the project plan to kick things off.